fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.2.0/Remove-AzureRMAutomationSchedule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmAutomationSchedule** cmdlet deletes a schedule from azure_2 Automation.
+The **Remove-AzureRmAutomationSchedule** cmdlet deletes a schedule from Azure Automation.

 ## EXAMPLES